dmydms/study/DB/MySQL 설치하기.md

         - `-u root`의 shorthand
         - User for login if not current user.
     - `-p`
-        - Password to use when connecting to server.
+        - Password to use whㅌen connecting to server.
 If password is not given it's asked from the tty.

 8. ``` SQL